Wind-WindKids/winding/samples/sophieandwind/frost.md

 Sophie is parroting what she was taught, without understanding the impact.
 Words were drilled into her head, and empathy was not a part of that lesson.

 --
+walking_away: image, portrait-oriented
+--
+Sophie and Wind, she is walking away, in the background a field, a few trees, park, distant playground, field, school looking structures. grass is green and sky is blue, winter time in a norcal suburb

+--
 sunday_flight: spread, landscape-oriented
 --
 He went to the airfield anyway.